Andorran nationality law: Loss of citizenship

-If an Andorran citizen serves in the armed forces or government of another country or takes up a foreign citizenship, he/she automatically forfeits his/her Andorran citizenship.
+If an Andorran citizen serves in the armed forces or government of another country or takes up a foreign citizenship, they automatically forfeit their Andorran citizenship.

 Former Andorran citizens may restore their former citizenship if their request to the government is successful.

 Any Andorran may live in France without requesting a visa.

 Dual nationality

 Dual nationality is strictly forbidden by Andorran law.
 On the other hand, Spanish law recognizes dual nationality with Andorra.